Table of Contents

 - Quiet hours & time zones: Enforce windows automatically per contact’s locale.

-- Frequency caps & suppression: Limit sends per day/week; stop sequences on conversion.
+- Frequency caps & suppression: Limit daily/weekly sends; stop on conversion.

-- Fallback hierarchy: If SMS fails, try WhatsApp → email → Voice AI (or your preferred order).
+- Fallback hierarchy: If SMS fails, escalate to email or Voice AI based on fallback logic.

 - Sender reputation hygiene: Maintain list quality; remove hard bounces; respect complaint signals.